latte-central/latte-tutorial/src/latte_tutorial/ch03_logic_bits.clj.md

 see why in a moment.

-**Exercise**: state and prove the right elimination rule: `my-and-elim-right'.
+**Exercise**: state and prove the right elimination rule: `my-and-elim-right`.
-(in the prelude, the rule is `and-elim-right-thm' and the one used in practice is `and-elim-right`).
+(in the prelude, the rule is `and-elim-right-thm` and the one used in practice is `and-elim-right`).